mcrosson/kmk-ardux/README.md

 Once you've updated `settings.toml`, you can delete `settings.toml.release` from your mcu.

+## Remixes / Remixing

+This feature set is under active development.
+Please visit the [inkeys Discord](https://discord.gg/fGUjnUuAVQ) and ask for details.

 ## For Developers

 Some things that may be useful for developers and those that'd like to dig deeper: